zhengshuai1001/JiKouCompany/README.md

 Wherever you go, no matter what the weather, always bring your own sunshine.

 The greatest project you'll ever work on is you.

+We tend to judge others by their behavior, and ourselves by our intentions.